Email sent successfully!

-Haiti requires that adoptive parents provide post-adoption reports on the status of children adopted from Haiti for a period of five years.
-This series of up to seven (7) reports is designed to show the evolution and integration of the child within his/her adoptive family and environment.
-They are due at the following time intervals: six (6) months after the child’s arrival with his/her adoptive family, then following at the 12 (1 year), 18 (1.5 years), 24 (2 years), 36 (3 years), 48 (4 years), and 60 (5 years) month marks.
+Haiti requires that adoptive parents provide post-adoption reports on the status of children adopted from Haiti for a period of eight years.
+This series of up to nine (9) reports is designed to show the evolution and integration of the child within his/her adoptive family and environment.
+They are due at the following time intervals: six (6) months after the child’s arrival with his/her adoptive family, then following at the 12 month/1 year mark, then once a year for 7 consecutive years.
 The reporting requirements end when the child turns 18.
-The last three reports (months 36, 48, and 60) may be completed by an entity other than your authorized adoption service provider, and can be submitted directly to IBESR by the adoptive parents.
+The last five reports may be completed by an entity other than your authorized adoption service provider, and can be submitted directly to IBESR by the adoptive parents.

-Your authorized adoption service provider is responsible for transmitting at least the first four (4) reports to IBESR (months 6, 12, 18, and 24).
+Your authorized adoption service provider is responsible for transmitting at least the first four (4) reports to IBESR.
 The post-adoption report must include a cover letter, a psychological report on the child, a medical evaluation of the child, school results, and a social evaluation.
 All documents must be in French or include certified translations into French.

 We urge you to comply with Haiti’s post-adoption/post-placement requirements in a timely manner.
 Your adoption service provider may be able to help you with this process.
 Your cooperation will contribute to that Haiti’s history of positive experiences with U.S. citizen adoptive parents.